 As co-founder of the Italian Wine Central (IWC) website, Geralyn is involved in developing an international network for wine professionals wanting to learn and teach about Italian wines.
 Prior to starting IWC, she was Vice President of education for Winebow.
 Geralyn holds a BS in Management and an MBA in Marketing.
 Most recently she completed her Doctorate in Business Administration (DBA) at Bocconi University in Milan.
 A dual citizen of the United States and the Italian Republic, her professional wine credentials include the VIA Italian Wine Expert, the Italian Wine Professional (IWP), the Certified Wine Educator (CWE) from SWE and WSET’s Level III Award in Wines and Spirits.

 Ray Johnson, Executive Director, Wine Business Institute – Sonoma State University

 Ray is executive director of the Wine Business Institute at Sonoma State, the first university in the United States to offer a BS in Wine Business in 1998, the first to offer a Wine MBA in 2008 and the first in the world to offer an Executive Wine MBA in 2012.

 Johnson joined the wine business in 1986 at the Christian Brothers’ Greystone Cellars in Saint Helena, California.
 He went on to sell wine, first on the supplier side, and later in retail, working directly with consumers.
 He earned his Master’s in Wine Business from the University of Adelaide in South Australia and taught for fourteen years.

 Johnson’s work has been published in the Journal of Consumer Marketing, the International Journal of Wine Business Research, Vineyard & Winery Management, and in reviews for consumers and the primer The Good Life Guide to Enjoying Wine.

-Please fill out the form to RSVP for the webinar.
+Please fill out the form to view the recording of the webinar.